mrchrmn/thrsqr/README.md

 1. Set up event,
 2. share the link,
-3. leave name to vote,
+3. be there or be square,
 4. read responses.

 ### Features

 * URL based, no login required
 * Dynamically generated webmanifest for each event
-* Somewhat timezone aware
 * Registers and saves client time zone on event creation as event time zone.
-* Auto-resets responses
-  * Uses event time zone to reset one hour after the event has begun.
+* Auto-resets responses one hour after the event has begun.
 * Master admin page to clean up events and users

 ### Built with